- Savor Idaho serves as delicious barometer for Idaho wine industry

-Individual tickets on sale for 2017 International Pinot Noir Conference in Oregon
+Individual tickets on sale for 2017 International Pinot Noir Celebration in Oregon

 The Saturday, July 29, evening on the campus of Linfield College pairs slabs of wild salmon barbecued in traditional fashion across alder stakes with Pinot Noir from the Pacific Northwest and beyond.
 An all-star lineup of wine country chefs presents the side dishes and sweets, and the four-hour party is accompanied by local music.
 A ticket to the Salmon Bake is $225.